 If you add monitored smoke and heat detectors to your system, your pets have a better chance of surviving a fire in your home.
 While you may have an escape plan for your family, have you considered what to do about pets in your home?
 A monitored smoke detector will help emergency personnel be notified of a potential fire so they can respond quickly, whether you are at home or away, sleeping or awake.
 You can also get a pet alert window cling so firefighters know to watch out for your pet.
-Guardian provides these pet clings for free!
+There’s really no other way to let emergency personel know that your pets are in the house.
+Guardian provides these pet alert window clings for free!

 Learn more about Pets and Fire Safety

 Video security can be very helpful with pets as well.
 If you set up your mobile indoor security cameras so you can look into where your pet spends most of its time during the day, you can make sure all is well.
 This can be particularly helpful if your pet has been getting into something it shouldn’t be or if they aren’t feeling well and you want to be able to check in.

 Be Careful with Motion Detectors

 One thing that you need to pay attention to when you have pets and a home security system is a motion detector.
 Many motion detectors may be fine for small pets, but will be triggered by bigger ones.
 At Guardian, our motion detectors are rated for pets up to 40 lbs. but still might need some adjustments to the sensitivity so your pet doesn’t set it off.
 If you have a pet that is larger than 40 lbs., you don’t have to avoid motion detectors altogether; just use them to help protect an area where your pet doesn’t spend time.